top of page

 So in example after example we see that the New Testament Scriptures uphold the sanctity of the Sabbath just as the Old Testament Scriptures do.
 The same spirit and the same message is evident throughout both the Hebrew and Greek writings of God.

-The Annual Sabbaths
+The Annual Sabbaths or Holy Days

 In Leviticus 23:1-2 God states "And the Lord spoke to Moses, saying, “Speak to the children of Israel, and say to them: ‘The feasts of the Lord, which you shall proclaim to be holy convocations, these are My feasts".

 1) The first day of the Feast of Unleavened Bread, on the 15th day of the first month.
-This holy day commences a seven day festival (Lev 23:6-7).
+This Holy Day commences a seven day festival (Lev 23:6-7).

 2) The last day of the Feast of Unleavened Bread, on the 21st day of the first month (Lev 23:8).